adadorg/adadsdkdemo/README.md

+# Adad SDK Demo
-For more information please check adad website.
+A demo app for testing adad-sdk, For more information please check [Adad website]( https://adad.ir)